-- It is recommended that the Trust continues to establish robust mechanisms including the use of PPI indicators to record and capture evidence of PPI in practice across the organisation, to ensure that good practice is recognised and lessons transferred if appropriate.
-It should also highlight areas for possible improvement. - It is recommended that the Trust continues to ensure that any PPI monitoring mechanism utilised by the Trust builds into it, a verification element from the recipients of services, to ensure that the perspective of the service user / carer and public feedback is fully integrated. - 3.
-It is recommended that the Trust continues to ensure that any PPI monitoring mechanism utilised by the Trust builds into it, a verification element from the recipients of services, to ensure that the perspective of the service user / carer and public feedback is fully integrated. - 4.
-It is recommended that the Trust continues to ensure that Senior Management regularly reinforce the need for PPI considerations to be regarded an integral element of the responsibilities of staff and the organisation, whether operating at the individual care or, strategic planning level. - 5.
-It is recommended that the Trust continues to evidence how PPI has been built in as a formal key step in respect of the planning and delivery of care for individuals and also for changes to services, with appropriate checks and balances built in to ensure compliance with the statutory responsibility.
+- It is recommended that the Trust continue to ensure that the mechanisms that it employs to record and capture evidence of PPI in practice across the organisation, includes the use of PPI indicators, helping to ensure that good practice is recognised and lessons transferred if appropriate.
+It should also highlight areas for possible improvement.
+This should be in place by March 2017. - It is recommended that the Trust continue to ensure that any PPI monitoring mechanism utilised by the Trust needs a verification element from the recipients of services to be built into it, to ensure that the perspective of the service user/carer and public feedback is fully integrated. - 3.
+It is recommended that the Trust continue to ensure that any PPI monitoring mechanism utilised by the Trust needs a verification element from the recipients of services to be built into it, to ensure that the perspective of the service user/carer and public feedback is fully integrated. - 4.
+It is recommended that the Trust continue to ensure that Senior Management regularly reinforce the need for PPI considerations to be regarded an integral element of the responsibilities of staff and the organisation, whether operating at the individual care or strategic planning level. - 5.
+It is recommended that the Trust continue to ensure that PPI is clearly built in as a formal key step in respect of the planning and delivery of care for individuals and also for changes to services, with appropriate checks and balances built in to ensure compliance with the statutory responsibility.